Posted on

 3. Healthcare provider misconduct

-The statute of limitations is also tolled if the healthcare provider engaged in misconduct.
-This includes when the provider:
+The statute of limitations is also paused if your healthcare provider either:

-- colluded with the parents of a minor victim to prevent the parent from bringing a malpractice claim on their child’s behalf, or
+- colluded with your parents (when you were a minor) to prevent them from bringing a malpractice claim on your behalf.7

-By tolling the statute of limitations in these circumstances, the law prevents the hospital or healthcare provider from benefiting from its actions.
+By pausing the statute of limitations in the above three circumstances, the law prevents the hospital or healthcare provider from benefiting from its actions.

 Do I have to notify the healthcare provider of my intent to sue?

-Yes, in California, there is a procedural requirement that victims have to satisfy before suing.
-Under California Code of Civil Procedure section 364 CCP, a medical malpractice action cannot be filed unless the victim gives the healthcare provider at least 90 days prior notice.
+Yes.
+Under California Code of Civil Procedure section 364 CCP, you cannot file a medical malpractice action unless you give the healthcare provider at least 90 days prior notice.

 This notice has to include: